Skip to content

 6. Resistance Band Concentration Curl | Anchored (1:26)

-Loop the band around your feet (more or less times for more or less resistance).
-Grab the band with your palms up.
-Curl the band up while keeping your elbow pinned to your side.
+Loop the band around your feet (more loops for more resistance).
+Grab the band with your palm up.
+Curl while keeping your elbow pinned to your side.
 Squeeze at the top and lower down slowly.

 Single Arm Banded Bicep Curl Muscles Worked:

-Loop the band around your feet (more or less times for more or less resistance).
-Grab the band with your palms down.
-Curl the band up while keeping your elbow pinned to your side.
+Loop the band around your feet.
+Grab the band with your palm down.
+Curl while keeping your elbow pinned.
 Squeeze at the top and lower down slowly.

 Single Arm Banded Reverse Bicep Curl Muscles Worked: